engspa12/PopMovies/README.md

 ## Prerequisites

-#### PopularMoviesStage2 was developed using Android Studio IDE so you must install it in your computer before proceeding:
+#### PopMovies was developed using Android Studio IDE so you must install it in your computer before proceeding:

 ###### https://developer.android.com/studio/

 #### Additionally, this application requires a TheMovieDB API key.
-Therefore, in order to use PopularMoviesStage2, you will need the get your own API key from:
+Therefore, in order to use PopMovies, you will need the get your own API key from:

 ###### https://www.themoviedb.org/ (create an account and follow the instructions to generate a TheMovieDB API key)